-I can promise you if you follow all of my hints and tipsin this recipe for Swiss Steak, you will end up with a steak dinner your family is going to love, love, LOVE!
+I can promise you that if you follow all of my hints and tips in this recipe for Swiss Steak, you will end up with a steak dinner your family will love, love, and LOVE!

-- Read through the recipe several times to familiarise yourself with any ingredients, or equipment you might need to use, also any steps and methods you will need to use.
+- Read through the recipe several times to familiarise yourself with any ingredients, equipment you might need, and any steps and methods you will need to use.
 This simple step can help to prevent you from making any costly errors as you go along.

 - Assemble any tools, dishes, and ingredients before you start.
-This can help to prevent you from leaving an important and vital ingredient out of the recipe.
+This can help to prevent you from leaving a vital ingredient out of the recipe.

 - Do not be afraid to be somewhat generous with your salt and pepper when seasoning your steak.
 I like to use coarse pepper and fine sea salt.

 - You will need to pound a quantity of flour into the steak.
-Use either the side of a bread plate to do this, or a meat pounder.
+Use either the side of a bread plate to do this or a meat pounder.
 You will want to pound as much flour into the steak as the steak can absorb.
-This method really tenderises the meat.
-I sprinkle it on a little at a time, flipping it over, pounding and repeating until the steak has taken in all of the flour that it can.
+This method tenderizes the meat.
+I sprinkle it on a little at a time, flipping it over, pounding, and repeating until the steak takes in all the flour it can.
 Try not to tear the meat.
 You will want to pound the steak until it is approximately half the thickness you began with.

 - I find that a mixture of oil and butter is best for browning the steak.
-A bit of oil enables you to brown the steaks at a higher temperature without the butter burning.
-The butter adds a lovely layer of flavour to the gravy.
+A bit of oil allows you to brown the steaks at a higher temperature without burning butter.
+The butter adds a lovely layer of flavor to the gravy.

 - I only use white cooking onions for this dish.
-Red onions will bleed too much colour into the gravy which can be unappealing.
+Red onions will bleed too much color into the gravy, which can be unappealing.

 - I use one clove of garlic.
 If your family is very fond of garlic, you can use two.
 Make sure it is finely minced.

 - Do not be afraid to adapt the recipe and make it your own.
 If your family enjoys peppers, feel free to add a handful of sliced peppers.
 Sliced mushrooms also make a great addition.
-You can brown these at the same time as you are softening the onions.
+You can brown these simultaneously as you are softening the onions.

-- You will need to simmer the steak in the tomato gravy for several hours to tenderise the steak fully.
-Check it from time to time to make sure that the gravy is not boiling down too much.
+- To tenderize the steak fully, you will need to simmer the steak in the tomato gravy for several hours.
+Check it from time to time to ensure the gravy is not boiling down too much.
 If you think it is, add a bit of boiling stock or water to thin it out a bit.

-Peel and slice your onions.
+First of all, peel and slice your onions.
 I find this is easiest if I cut the onions in half lengthwise first and then cut them crosswise into half-moons.
-Mince the garlic and set aside with the onions.
+Then, mince the garlic and set it aside with the onions.

-Season the pieces of steak all over with some salt and pepper.
-Sprinkle with some flour and pound the flour into the steak using a meat pounder or the side of a bread and butter plate.
+The next thing you need to do is season the pieces of steak all over with some salt and pepper.
+Also, sprinkle with some flour and pound the flour into the steak using a meat pounder or the side of a bread and butter plate.
 Keep doing this on both sides of the pieces of steak, flipping, flouring, and pounding until no more flour can be absorbed.
 This is what makes the meat meltingly tender.

 Brown the pounded and floured pieces of steak in the hot fat on both sides, working in batches until all of the meat is browned.

-Remove the browned steak to a plate as it is done.
-Set aside.
+Finally, remove the browned steak to a plate as it is done.
+Just set aside.

-Add the onions to the pan drippings and sauté until they are just beginning to soften.
-Add the garlic and cook for about 30 seconds.
+Next, you need to add the onions to the pan drippings and sauté until they are just beginning to soften.
+Then, add the garlic and cook for about 30 seconds.

-Add the tomatoes and Worcestershire sauce.
-Season to taste with salt and pepper, and hot sauce if desired.
+Also, add the tomatoes and the Worcestershire sauce.
+Season to taste with salt and pepper and hot sauce if desired.

-Cover tightly and simmer over a low heat for 1 ½ to 2 hours at which time the steak will be very tender and the sauce nicely thickened.
+Cover tightly and simmer over low heat for 1 ½ to 2 hours, at which time the steak will be very tender and the sauce nicely thickened.

 Check it periodically to make sure there is enough liquid in the pan.
 If you think that it needs more, feel free to add a bit of beef stock or hot water.